rule of thumb

 - Going by the rule of thumb, it would take two hours to compile the data in each of these files.

 - As a rule of thumb, we never went camping near water bodies during the rains.

 - A useful rule of thumb in serving food is that two handfuls make a portion.

 This phrase has been used since the 1600s and the origin is usually attributed to domestic violence, however, there is no proof of the theory.
-There was a belief that a law in England allowed a man to beat his wife with a stick which was not thicker than his thumb.
+There was a belief that law in England allowed a man to beat his wife with a stick which was not thicker than his thumb.
 However, it has been found that such a law did not exist.
-Also, the phrase has been in used before this law was believed to have existed.
+Also, the phrase has been in use before this law was believed to have existed.
 The real origin of the phrase, therefore, is not known.

 The rule of thumb may have originally come from the miller's technique of rubbing freshly ground flour between the thumb and forefinger to test the grind, course to fine, of the flour or meal.
 This was especially true when partially automated mills originally powered by water, vastly increased milling speed.
 A misadjusted milestone would quickly ruin the flour and the miller's profits, so the rule of thumb was critical to the success of any mill.